ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 $$

 A collection of elements without a specific order, similar to a set, but allowing multiple occurrences of each element, is called a [bag]{.term}.
-A bag is also called a multiset and an element that occurs multipel times is called a duplicate.
 A bag is also known as a multiset and an element that appears more than once is called a duplicate.
 <!--
 To distinguish bags from sets, we will use square brackets [] around a bag's elements.